proprowataya/calc4/README.md

 ---------------------------
 ```

 Note that Calc4 executor does NOT always perform JIT compilation.
-It is limited when an operator has recursive call.
+By default, it is operated only when an operator has recursive call.
 You can force JIT compilation by running Calc4 with ``--always-jit`` option.